cartigli/vault/xsorted()/III SQL/VI OPERATORS.md

 WHERE first_name IS NULL;
 ```
 *Returns the values of first_name's from the employees table in which name is null - shows the counterpart to the query above.*

-	*One can find all values of a column or data type that are null or not null*
+*One can find all values of a column or data type that are null or not null:*
 ```mysql
 SELECT emp_no, first_name FROM employees
 WHERE first_name IS NOT NULL;
 ```
-*Returns all the employee numbers and first names of all employees whose first name is not null.*
+*Returns all the employee numbers and first names of all employees whose first name is Not Null.*

 ADD.
 COMPARISON OPERATORS